giovannellilab/ena-submission/README.md

 ```

 ### Create experiment type and associated run metadata for existing files
 The steps 2) and 3) are executed a number of times N equal to you experiment types.
 Tipically you will have WGS and 16S seqeunced data, sometimes also 18S and ITS.
 Thus these steps MUST be repeates for all the experiments you wish to register.
+As pointed out above, you will provide a differetn *sample_table.tsv* for tracking each different seqeunced data.

--   STEP 2) Create experiments files:
+STEP 2) Create experiments files:

--   STEP 3) Create run files:
+STEP 3) Create run files:
 ```bash
 python s02_create_experiment_xml.py -h